LocatorOfTangos/project-backend/assumptions.md

-Assumed names are case sensitive: NAME != Name != name
+Assumed name case doesn't matter: 'HAYDEN' is the same name as 'Hayden' and 'hayden'